ABOUT THE KNOX TRAIL SNO-RIDERS

 removing seasonal fences, trail signs, and access ramps, landowner negotiation for trail rights of way, purchase, construction, maintenance, and operation of a fleet of snowmobile groomers, tracked groomers, and drags, maintaining chainsaws and associated trail working tools,

-organizing and operating fund raising events and raffles, volunteering of time and knowledge to obtain and sell custom clothing and articles to raise funds, operating venues at local events, maintaining a website, publishing a map, managing club assets, organizing club meetings and recording of club minutes, maintaining insurance and leases, keeping local merchants supplied with trail passes and related materials, participating in Snowmobile of Association of Massachusetts (SAM*) meetings and events, volunteering for Adopt a Highway, donating to worthy causes, and applying for grants.
+organizing and operating fund raising events and raffles, volunteering of time and knowledge to obtain and sell custom clothing and articles to raise funds, operating venues at local events, maintaining a website, publishing a map, managing club assets, organizing club meetings and recording of club minutes, maintaining insurance and leases, keeping local merchants supplied with trail passes and related materials, participating in Snowmobile of Association of Massachusetts (SAM*) meetings and events, , donating to worthy causes, and applying for grants.

 This list is never complete!
 There is always something to do and volunteers are always welcome.
 Can that new volunteer be you?